auth0/auth0-PHP/MIGRATE-v5-TO-v7.md

 - Class `DummyStateHandler` was removed, see the **State and nonce handling** section above for more information
 - Interface `CacheHandler` was removed, see the **Cache handling** section above for more information
 - Class `FileSystemCacheHandler` was removed, see the **Cache handling** section above for more information
-- Class `EmptyStore ` was removed, no replacement provided
 - Class `TokenGenerator` was removed, no replacement provided
 - Class `Oauth2Client` was removed, no replacement provided
 - Class `Auth0Api` was removed, no replacement provided